celehs/StructureMC/README.md

 library(devtools)
 install_github('celehs/StructureMC')
 ```
-Additionally, windows users might encounter difficulty to install the 'StructureMC' package with only the above command.
+Additionally, windows users might encounter difficulty to install the `StructureMC` package with only the above command.
 You might need to install the following command instead:

 ```r
 install.packages("devtools")) ##If you have not install 'devtools' yet